dani721/portfolio/README.md

 I am profession in Excel

 I am also familiar with python
-Here are some [(samples and notes)](https://github.com/dani721/pythonnote)for my python experiences.
+Here are some [samples and notes](https://github.com/dani721/pythonnote)for my python experiences.